 If you already know that your child has sensory issues, Autism, SPD, or ADHD and your child is having difficulties with potty training, then it’s likely that those sensory needs are affecting their ability to learn to use the toilet instead of a diaper.

 Sensory issues in general are often layered because they involve 8 different senses:

 - Vestibular (movement)

 - Interoception (sensations from internal organs)

 Each of these senses can be linked to kids having difficulty with toileting.
-Your child could be refusing or unable to potty train due to sensory processing challenges from one or more of these senses.
+Your child could be refusing or unable to potty train due to sensory processing needs from one or more of these senses.

 *If you’re not sure if your child has sensory needs, grab this 21 sensory red flags printable for a quick checklist of some of the common signs.

 Child Toilet Problems – Already Potty Trained!

 But what if your 5-year-old refuses to poop or use the bathroom?
 If he’s technically potty trained but still cries every time you enter a public restroom?

 Or, how about a 7-year-old that pees a little bit in their underwear before realizing they need to go to the bathroom?